sanjar-notes/nodejs/home/4_resource_itineraries/2_Node_js_complete_guide_academind/2_Understanding_the_basics/30_Sending_Responses.md

 Note:
 - Derived: This isn't actually a new thing, `res.write()` does chunking automatically anyway.
 It's just that the streaming is more noticeable for large files.
 - No client code was needed here.
 Simply visiting the endpoint worked.
+- Of course, this was a very simple scenario.
+Streaming data is a complex engineering problem that depends on the application, environment, size of the system etc.